St Joseph's College, Dumfries: Campus

 The school campus is made up of two buildings: The Ewan Duncan Building and the main school building housing the classrooms for all of the subjects (the gym hall and cafeteria being removed in the renovations).
 The grounds contain gardens and lawn at the front and back of the main building, and a playing field area roughly the size of three football fields and several hockey and tennis courts are also included.

+Linked schools

+The college is linked with St Andrew's RC Primary School and St Teresa's RC Primary School, Dumfries.